VigRX Plus Reviews: Does it boost male sexual performance?

 Safety

-Rating: 8 / 10
+Rating: 8.3 / 10

 Looking at the chart above, you’ll find a little good news from a safety perspective: the lower doses in the VigRX Plus formula sold to the public should reduce the potential for adverse effects.
 In the company’s internal study, those effects ranged from mild fever to moderate “sticky discharge” in the urine.
-But the total number of adverse effects was relatively low, and as we saw, some ingredients in the study appeared at four times the dose delivered to consumers.
+But the total number of adverse effects was relatively low, and as we saw, some ingredients in the study appeared at eight times the dose delivered to consumers.

 Cost

-Rating: 5 / 10
+Rating: 5.5 / 10

 We look at cost from multiple angles, not just standard pricing.
 We take things into account like bulk or subscription savings opportunities, return policies, money-back guarantees, and shipping costs.
 VigRX doesn’t offer subscriptions, so it relies instead on bulk savings.
 You also get a relatively middling money-back guarantee as compared to some of its competitors.

-Given the low doses of many ingredients found in VigRX Plus, you might expect it to be less expensive than those competitors.
+Given the low doses of some ingredients found in VigRX Plus, you might expect it to be less expensive than those competitors.
 This is not the case.
 VigRX Plus is among the most expensive male enhancement pills in its class.
 One box will cost you $70, and that will last you a month.
-So it’s a good thing that VigRX provides bulk purchasing discounts, which can bring your cost per month down to about $42.
+So it’s a good thing that VigRX provides bulk purchasing discounts, which can bring your cost per month down to about $49.
 Still, some of VigRX Plus’ competitors offer better prices for single-month orders and similar bulk purchasing discounts.

 Here’s a quick look at how VigRX Plus prices compare to its top competitors:

-Performer 8$65$43$39
+Performer 8$64.99$39Lifetime

 Just below VigRX Plus in our chart is Performer 8, which currently ranks as our top-rated male enhancement pill.
 At every level, it has a better price than VigRX Plus.
 It also has a superior money-back guarantee, offering a lifetime promise compared to VigRX’s 67 days.